I recently started with a client as an agile project manager in a software team building a new global intranet site for all staff.

 Let us know how its goes in the comments, and if you come up with your own analogy – please share it with us.

-Below you can download a PDF infographic of a typical waterfall vs agile project.
+You can download our Elabor8 Burgers infographic of a typical waterfall vs agile project.